BioInsights - Cell and gene therapy matures: Streamlining and smoothing the path to commercialization

 • Plasmid, vector, and cell therapy manufacturing overview

-Matt Hewitt, PhD
+Matt Hewitt PhD

 Senior Director, Scientific Services, Cell and Gene Therapy, Charles River Laboratories

-Prior to Lonza, Matt led the Tumor Immunology and Microenvironment program at Bellicum Pharmaceuticals, which focused on improving cell therapy efficacy in solid tumors.
-He also led the Immunology group at the University of Pennsylvania’s Gene Therapy Program, leading and contributing to numerous AAV gene therapy programs.
+Prior to joining Lonza, Matt led the Tumor Immunology and Microenvironment program at Bellicum Pharmaceuticals which concentrated on improving cell therapy efficacy in solid tumors.
+Matt led the Immunology group at the University of Pennsylvania’s Gene Therapy Program under Dr. James Wilson managing numerous AAV gene therapy programs.
+Matt received his Ph.D. in Biophysics & Physiology from the University of Alabama at Birmingham and completed his post-doctoral fellowship at Johns Hopkins University.